 The Henrich research team characterises the pathophysiological processes of the facultative pathogenic urogenital pathogen Mycoplasma hominis at the cellular and molecular level.
 We use this heterogeneous, genome-minimised bacterium as a model organism to study basal processes of a pathogen.
 To this end, we decode the genomes of clinical isolates using whole genome sequencing, identify virulence factors, defence islands and mobile genetic elements and analyse their differential expression in the host cell model.
 In cooperation with working groups of this institute and various other departments at the UKD, we characterise oral and intestinal microbiomes either by quantifying selected marker bacteria or by metagenomic analyses.

-The MacKenzie research team is studying toxogenic Clostridium difficile with respect to the possible different strain-specific potential for toxin production in various strains and their relationship to the severity of clinical Clostridium difficile-associated disease.
+The MacKenzie research team is studying toxogenic Clostridium difficile with respect to the possible different strain-specific potential for toxin production in various strains and their relationship to the severity of clinical Clostridium difficile-associated disease (CDAD).
 We are currently exploring the role of tcdC mutations in vitro and its clinical correlate in patients suffering from CDAD.
 In addition we are embarking on a project to document the epidemiology of CDAD in the greater Düsseldorf area using advanced typing and sequencing techniques.

 A second avenue of research is, together with Birgit Henrich the development of new molecular methods of detecting agents of infectious diseases in clinical specimens and also using these methods to provide timely information concerning virulence or antibiotic resistance.
-Our group is also interested in the resistance mechanisms of Pseudomonas aeruginosa and Enterobacter spp. in particular with the respect of the prevalence and mobility of metallo beta-lactamase carbapenemases in these pathogens.
+Our group is also interested in the resistance mechanisms of Pseudomonas aeruginosa and Enterobacter spp. in particular with the respect to the prevalence and mobility of metallo beta-lactamase carbapenemases in these pathogens.